Myanmar Plaza: History

-Myanmar Plaza was completed in 2015 and opened on 5 December 2015.
+Myanmar Plaza opened on 5 December 2015.
 It is owned by Vietnam’s Hoang Anh Gia Lai (HAGL).
 The Myanmar Plaza is part of the Myanmar Centre, a $440-million mixed-use development with office towers, a hotel and residential apartments.

 In 2016, The Spanish-owned Meliá Yangon, a five-star hotel attached to the plaza, was completed.

 In the aftermath of the 2021 Myanmar coup d'etat, Myanmar Plaza has been the target of anti-coup protesters.
 On 7 April 2021, a small grenade was launched inside the mall.
 On 25 November 2021, the mall's security team courted significant criticism after using force to break up a flash mob protest staged inside the mall.
 In response, protesters launched an ongoing boycott movement against the mall.

 Location

-Myanmar Plaza is part of the Myanmar Centre and located on five-storey building on Kabar Aye Pagoda Road, Bahan Township, Yangon, at the intersection of Kabar Aye Pagoda Road and No.1 Industrial Road.
+Myanmar Plaza is part of the Myanmar Centre and located in a five-storey building on Kabar Aye Pagoda Road, Bahan Township, Yangon, at the intersection of Kabar Aye Pagoda Road and No.1 Industrial Road.

 Events

 Myanmar Plaza has a large promotion hall (inside and outside) to hold events.
-The center hosted the 2016 Toyota Vios official launch event in 2016.
+The center hosted the Toyota Vios official launch event in 2016.